 Cyberattacks are evolving, and the year 2022 will see new challenges that could compromise vendor security.

-To keep your cybersecurity posture relevant, updating it with the latest automated technologies is crucial.
+To improve cybersecurity posture, updating it with the latest automated technologies is crucial.
 It can help you prepare for anomalies and adapt to an evolving digital landscape.

 This leads to better vendor security infrastructure, which reduces the likelihood of security breaches and makes it easier to enforce vendor security practices.
 Fewer security breaches can reduce costs and enforce compliance frameworks, which is essential for reducing cyber risks in 2022.